kbyph/kickstarter-analysis/README.md

 - The purpose of this analysis is to give Louise extra insight on what factors may cause the success or failure in a kickstarter campaign.
-This is because certain kickstarters seemingly achieve success in specific months more than others, or that some reuest for too little or too much funding.
+This is because certain kickstarters seemingly achieve success in specific months more than others, or that some request for too little or too much funding.
 Therefore, we can utilize this information in order for Louise to determine which scenarios are a best fit when analyzing both factors in the sample dataset.